davidesner/connection-docs/tutorial/branches/prepare-files.md

 * TOC
 {:toc}

 In the [previous section](/tutorial/branches/tables-in-branch/) you created a branch from configurations in production and you tested how tables behave in branches.
-In this section you'll learn how [files](/storage/files/) behave in development branches.
+In this section you'll learn how [Storage files](/storage/files/) behave in branches.
 First you'll create the production configurations, after that you'll edit it in a branch.

 ## Prepare the production configurations

-You'll create a production Python transformation with a simple code first.
+You'll create a production Python transformation with a code that works with files.

-##  Create Transformation
+### Create Transformation
-In your testing project, create a new **Python** transformation and name it, for instance, *Testing dev/prod mode*.
+In your testing project, create a new [**Python** transformation](/transformations/python-plain/) and name it, for instance, *Testing dev/prod mode*.

 {: .image-popup}
 ![Screenshot - Create Transformation](/tutorial/branches/figures/01-new-transformation.png)

-## Create Shared Code
+### Create Shared Code
 Then go back to **Transformations** and prepare the following [shared code](/transformations/variables/#shared-code) in Python for the transformation.
 Name it *Create a file*.